-- 23 (1) A landlord may apply under section 43 (3) of the Act [additional rent increase] if one or more of the following apply: - (a) Repealed.
+- (b) the landlord, acting reasonably, has incurred a financial loss for the financing costs of purchasing the residential property, if the financing costs could not have been foreseen under reasonable circumstances; - (c) the landlord, as a tenant, has received an additional rent increase under this section or section 23.1 for the same rental unit. - (2) If the landlord applies for an increase under subsection (1) (a) or (b), the landlord must make a single application to increase the rent for all rental units in the residential property by an equal percentage. - (3) The director must consider the following in deciding whether to approve an application for a rent increase under subsection (1): - (a) the rent payable for similar rental units in the residential property immediately before the proposed increase is intended to come into effect; - (b) the rent history for the affected rental unit in the 3 years preceding the date of the application; - (c) a change in a service or facility that the landlord has provided for the residential property in which the rental unit is located in the 12 months preceding the date of the application; - (d) a change in operating expenses and capital expenditures in the 3 years preceding the date of the application that the director considers relevant and reasonable; - (e) the relationship between the change described in paragraph (d) and the rent increase applied for; - (f) Repealed.
 [B.C.
 Reg.
-225/2017, App.
-2, s.
-2.] - (b) the landlord has completed significant repairs or renovations to the residential property in which the rental unit is located that - (i) could not have been foreseen under reasonable circumstances, and - (ii) will not recur within a time period that is reasonable for the repair or renovation; - (c) the landlord has incurred a financial loss from an extraordinary increase in the operating expenses of the residential property; - (d) the landlord, acting reasonably, has incurred a financial loss for the financing costs of purchasing the residential property, if the financing costs could not have been foreseen under reasonable circumstances; - (e) the landlord, as a tenant, has received an additional rent increase under this section for the same rental unit. - (2) If the landlord applies for an increase under paragraph (1) (b), (c), or (d), the landlord must make a single application to increase the rent for all rental units in the residential property by an equal percentage. - (3) The director must consider the following in deciding whether to approve an application for a rent increase under subsection (1): - (a) the rent payable for similar rental units in the residential property immediately before the proposed increase is intended to come into effect; - (b) the rent history for the affected rental unit in the 3 years preceding the date of the application; - (c) a change in a service or facility that the landlord has provided for the residential property in which the rental unit is located in the 12 months preceding the date of the application; - (d) a change in operating expenses and capital expenditures in the 3 years preceding the date of the application that the director considers relevant and reasonable; - (e) the relationship between the change described in paragraph (d) and the rent increase applied for; - (f) a relevant submission from an affected tenant; - (g) a finding by the director that the landlord has contravened section 32 of the Act [obligation to repair and maintain]; - (h) whether, and to what extent, an increase in costs with respect to repair or maintenance of the residential property results from inadequate repair or maintenance in a previous year;
+174/2021, Sch.
+1, s.
+2 (c).] - (g) a finding by the director that the landlord has contravened section 32 of the Act [obligation to repair and maintain]; - (h) whether, and to what extent, an increase in costs with respect to repair or maintenance of the residential property results from inadequate repair or maintenance in a previous year; - (i) a rent increase or a portion of a rent increase previously approved under this section that is reasonably attributable to the cost of performing a landlord's obligation that has not been fulfilled; - (j) whether the director has set aside a notice to end a tenancy within the 6 months preceding the date of the application; - (k) whether the director has found, in dispute resolution proceedings in relation to an application under this section, that the landlord has - (i) submitted false or misleading evidence, or - (ii) failed to comply with an order of the director for the disclosure of documents. - (4) In considering an application under subsection (1), the director may - (a) grant the application, in full or in part,

-- (i) a rent increase or a portion of a rent increase previously approved under this - (1) a rent increase or a portion of a rent increase previously approved under this section that is reasonably attributable to the cost of performing a landlord's obligation that has not been fulfilled; - (j) whether the director has set aside a notice to end a tenancy within the 6 months preceding the date of the application; - (k) whether the director has found, in dispute resolution proceedings in relation to an application under this section, that the landlord has - (i) submitted false or misleading evidence, or - (ii) failed to comply with an order of the director for the disclosure of documents. - (4) In considering an application under subsection (1), the director may - (a) grant the application, in full or in part, - (b) refuse the application, - (c) order that the increase granted under subsection (1) be phased in over a period of time, or - (d) order that the effective date of an increase granted under subsection (1) is conditional on the landlord's compliance with an order of the director respecting the residential property. - (5) If the total amount of the approved increase is not applied within 12 months of the date the increase comes into effect, the landlord must not carry forward the unused portion or add it to a future rent increase, unless the director orders otherwise under subsection (4).
+- (b) refuse the application, - (c) order that the increase granted under subsection (1) be phased in over a period of time, or - (d) order that the effective date of an increase granted under subsection (1) is conditional on the landlord's compliance with an order of the director respecting the residential property. - (5) If the total amount of the additional rent increase approved under this section is not applied within 12 months of the date the increase comes into effect, the landlord must not carry forward the unused portion or add it to any future rent increase, unless the director orders otherwise under subsection (4).

 [am.
 B.C.
 Regs.
 234/2006, s.
 18; 225/2017, App.
 2, s.
+2; 174/2021, Sch.
+1, s.
 2.]